 School of Business and Economics

-The business and accounting programs in the School of Business and Economics are accredited by AACSB International—The Association to Advance Collegiate Schools of Business—the premier accrediting agency for academic programs in business and management education.
-Of the estimated 15,679 schools offering business programs globally, at the bachelor’s level or higher, we are among fewer than 700 business schools around the world that have AACSB International accreditation.
-And, the School has the distinction of being among fewer than 200 world-wide that have earned the specialized AACSB accreditation for its Accounting program.
+The business and accounting programs in the School of Business and Economics, including the MBA program, are accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
+Of the estimated 15,679 schools offering business programs globally, we are one of approximately 700 business schools around the world that have AACSB International accreditation.
+And, we also have the distinction of being one of approximately 200 schools world-wide with AACSB accreditation of its Accounting program.

 University Events Center